Beyond the Bubble Bath: Getting Back to the Heart of Self-Care

 3. Boost Your Serotonin with Exercise

-Exercising helps us feel energized, while also relieving stress.
+Exercising helps us feel energized while also relieving stress.
 Find a routine you love and stick with it.
 In our new normal, that might mean joining an online exercise class and working out at home.
 On days when even the thought of exercise sounds too exhausting, take a casual walk with your dog or a loved one.

 4. Practice Mindfulness

 Practicing mindfulness is a simple way to reset when you’re in the middle of a marathon meeting day or are feeling like you’re constantly on the go without any breaks.
-To reduce stress try taking a few minutes to breathe, focus and be present in the moment.
+To reduce stress, try taking a few minutes to breathe, focus and be present in the moment.

 5. Get Some “Me” Time

 Often, we feel “on” when around other people, whether that’s at our job, with our families or our friends.
 Flying solo gives us the guilt-free time we need to recharge, even if it’s only for a few minutes.
 For a busy parent with children, “me” time might mean five minutes locked in the laundry room alone or spending an afternoon doing a favorite activity.
 For an introvert, it may be cuddling up on the sofa and reading a book.
-Whatever it is, take the time to take care of you.
+Whatever it is, take the time to take care of yourself.
 You deserve it.

 6. Focus on Prevention